cycloarcane/AutogenGUI/README.md

                                       "Y88P"
 ```

 Welcome to the repository containing Microsoft's AutoGen derived GUI scripts and binaries.
-This repository offers a variety of functionalities.
+This repository offers a variety of functionalities, some of which are fully working and some mat require small amounts of modification.

 ## Application Safety Guide